-These are some of the most common, irritating furnace sounds and their underlying issues, all of which can be easily resolved by Air Tech Air Conditioning & Plumbing’s experienced team.
+These are some of the most common, irritating furnace sounds and their underlying issues, all of which can be easily resolved by Air Tech of Houston AC & Plumbing’s experienced team.

 A low humming is completely normal, particularly when you activate your furnace for the first time in months.
 However, if the humming becomes unusually loud, it may signal a serious issue.
 Namely, you might be dealing with a weakened blower motor or fan.

 A lack of lubrication or a buildup of debris can slow your furnace’s blower motor, leading to an annoying, persistent hum.
 Alternatively, this sound could indicate your capacitor has failed.
 In that case, you’ll need a technician to get the part replaced

 An unpleasant scraping sound also relates to your blower motor.
 More specifically, a loose blower wheel is likely grating against your system’s surrounding parts.
 A trained technician can quickly tighten the wheel or, in more extreme cases, replace the wheel entirely.

 If it sounds like your heater is trying to spark an empty lighter, there’s a problem with its ignition system.
 A jammed valve has probably failed to release gas, meaning your ignitor can’t function properly, leading to endless clicking.

 Yet again, blower motor damage is the most likely explanation.
 Your motor’s belt or bearings are probably worn down, either from an overheating issue or old age.
 Regardless, you’ll need to call a technician for a potential part replacement.

 Just like our mouths whistle when we purse our lips, your heater whistles when its airflow gets restricted.
 A clogged air filter or dirty vent is probably preventing proper air circulation.

 Regular furnace maintenance can prevent this type of debris buildup and, by extension, prevent unwanted whistling.